yasimba/ParkingManagementSystem/sensehatdevice.md

     to the card which, after the first boot, has a similar result to the above step.

+4. Gui boot change to terminal, permissions when auto mounting usb.

 4. Change internationalization options to the 104 key US keyboard by opening a terminal and using the command sudo raspi-config